Stephan-Voss/layoutium/README.md

 # Layoutium
-A custom graphics and text layout engine built with PySide6.
+A custom graphics and text layout engine for printable components.
-Supports layered elements, layout templates, rich text formatting and pdf export.

 FEATURES
--Layered graphics system (drag & drop)
+Layered graphics system (drag & drop).
--Custom text rendering with formatting
+Rich text formatting with CMYK-colors.
--Layout persistence using serialization
+Layout/template persistence using serialization.
--Modular architecture
+Extendable, modular architecture.
--Built with Python, PySide6 (Qt) and Pillow
+Built with Python and PySide6 (Qt).

 MOTIVATION
-I wanted a flexible and easy to use WYSIWYG editor for tabletop game component design.
+I wanted a flexible and easy to use WYSIWYG editor for tabletop game component design that could handle CMYK-colors.
-InDesign (expensive) and Scribus are great for rules books, but I needed something else for prototyping and quick iterative development.
+InDesign (expensive) and Scribus are great for rules books, but I needed something else for quick and flexible iterative development.

 HOW TO RUN
 Run packageThis.py to create executable windows file.